 A well-thought-out and easily accessible FAQ page can help make users’ experience on your website much more convenient.
 If users have a question, a FAQ page can help them find the answer quickly.
 So, make an FAQ page one of your ecommerce website’s features.

 When first creating your FAQ page, brainstorm questions users may have, think about questions you often get and consider whether there’s anything you want users to know that would fit well on the FAQ page.
 Later, if you find customers often ask a question that isn’t yet on your FAQ page, add it in.
-Net Promoter Score (NPS) is the leading metric for customer satisfaction.
-WebFX clients score 394% higher than the industry average.

 11. A contact page with multiple contact options